Club Founded: 2012

 There was a pedestrian gate open to gain access through the wall into the university, saving me a long walk back around.
 It was still early, so I went for a look around and took some photos before paying my 80 baht admission fee, buying a soft drink and a pot noodle, and sitting inside the stand.

 The venue had the usual type of main stand, some open scaffold seating opposite, with a steep banked terrace behind the goal to the left, with nearby buildings giving it an enclosed feel.
 I’d certainly been to far worse venues.
-Before kick-off, a gaggle of expats arrived and sat in front of me, bringing their beer with them.
+Before kick-off, a gaggle of expats arrived and sat in front of me, carrying beers with them.

 Hilariously, despite there not being any rainfall for several weeks, one end of the pitch was close to being waterlogged.
 The groundsman being distracted when forgetting that the sprinklers were turned on was the only explanation that I could fathom.
 It certainly added to the entertainment.